learn-co-curriculum/activerecord-migrations/README.md

   end
 end
 ```
-Before running the migration, we need to change the model declaration file manually and also change the `environment.rb`.
+Before running the migration, we need to change the model declaration file manually (change the `animals.rb` file to `cats.rb`, and the class name to Cat) and also change the `environment.rb` file to `require_relative 'cat.rb'` instead of `require_relative 'animal.rb'`.

 ```ruby
 require 'bundler/setup'